dyusuf/Transcriptional_Atlas_GI_Neurons_Inflammation/index.md

+---
-# Transcriptional Atlas of GI Neurons During Inflammation
+title: "Transcriptional Atlas of GI Neurons During Inflammation"
+---

 Welcome to the project repository for the **Transcriptional Atlas of Gastrointestinal (GI) Neurons During Inflammation**.
 This repository contains the code, data, and analysis associated with our manuscript, which aims to create a comprehensive transcriptional atlas of GI neurons in response to inflammatory conditions.